DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑B. Configure AWS Config to use configuration change recording for the AWS account.
 Deploy the vpc-sg-open-only-to-authorized-ports AWS Config managed rule.
 Configure AWS Config to use the SNS topic as the target for notifications.

 - ##### 🔑C. Configure AWS Config to use configuration change recording for the AWS account.
-Deploy the ssh-restricted AWS Config managed rule.
+Deploy the <mark>ssh-restricted AWS Config managed rule</mark>.
 Configure AWS Config to use the SNS topic as the target for notifications.

 - 🔑D. Create an AWS Lambda function to evaluate security groups and publish a message to the SNS topic.
 Use an Amazon EventBridge rule to schedule the Lambda function to run once a day.